zchee/golang-wiki/Gardening.md

 Review the format of commit messages and presence of tests and formatting of code and typos/grammar in incoming pending CLs.
 All of that can be done without determining the correctness of the change itself.
 See  https://dev.golang.org/release for the list of pending CLs.

+## Pending CLs: ask about tests

+If a new CL arrives without a test, but could/should have a test, ask if they could add a test.
+Or suggest how.

+## Pending CLs: run TryBots

+If you have access (see https://golang.org/wiki/GerritAccess) to run the TryBots and you see a CL with plausible (and non-malicious) code, kick off the TryBots.
+(We've never seen malicious code trying to escape our TryBot sandboxes, but that's why it's not automatic yet.
+Please alert us if you see something.)